 Want to learn how to invest in the stock market without losing money?
-Stock market games are a great way to practice whether you are a beginning investor or investing for a while.
+Stock market games are a great way to practice whether you are a beginning investor or have been investing for a while.
 These games are examples of learning by doing, also known as experiential learning and practical learning tools.

-Investing can be daunting for experienced investors, let alone those who are just starting.
+Investing can be daunting for experienced investors, let alone those just starting.
 On the other hand, virtual games that can ease your entry are free, fun, readily available, and user-friendly.
 They offer participants a faster learning curve to build investment skills and better financial habits.

 A Generational Opportunity?

 During the pandemic, we saw a significant rise in stock volumes in 2020, with year-to-year volumes up nearly 100% in early 2021.
 Much of the higher volume came from retail trading.
 As a result of rising interest, young people have been opening up a record number of investment accounts at Robinhood and Webull.
 Additionally, Webull has the best stock market simulator app that provides a virtual trading platform for those who want to go through a stock market simulation and are still deciding whether to invest real money.

 This trend may signify a generational opportunity for young individual investors participating in the market as a path to building wealth.
 These new investors can build their future wealth by learning to handle risks and market volatility and ensure portfolio diversification and financial concepts.
 Engaging in stock market games can help you build your confidence, skills, and knowledge.